If you’ve ever done SEO, you know how good it feels to see your rankings go up.

 As I learned more, I found out that it’s not the end of the world if you go down a position or two.
 It’s obviously not ideal, but there’s a lot you can do to fix it.

 That’s what I’m going to show you today.
-Even if your rankings are where you want them to be, you need to be aware of how to bring them back up if (or when) they drop.
+Even if your rankings are where you want them to be, you need to be aware of how to bring them back up when they drop (because they will).

 Analyze the drop

-Before you take action to raise your rankings, you need to get some hard data about your ranking drop.
+Before you take action to raise your rankings, you need to track your rankings, ideally on a daily basis so you can see if they are increasing or decreasing.

 Did you get penalized?